eap0/Capstone-Falcon9_landings/README.md

 ### 2. Data wrangling
 The analysis of the data at this stage, showed that there were several Space X launch facilities: Cape Canaveral Space Launch Complex 40 VAFB SLC 4E , Vandenberg Air Force Base Space Launch Complex 4E (SLC-4E), Kennedy Space Center Launch Complex 39A KSC LC 39A.
 Launches had distinct launch orbits around the Earth, illustrated in the following image:
 ![Datawrangling_fig1](https://user-images.githubusercontent.com/100446091/212401695-3e20c91c-1687-49d8-89f0-4aac779e86a9.JPG)
 The landing outcomes ranged from True or False + "intended location of landing" or None indicating failure to land.
-The data was
+The landing outcomes were summarize in a new column called Class, were 1 means that the landing was a success or 0 if the landing was a failure.
+This is the variable that we will predict latter on.
+More info can be followed in the python notebook here.

 ### 3. Exploring the data using SQL